Cornell-PoBE/site/about.md

 Ilan Filonenko (if56) and Joe Antonakakis (jma353) will have office hours in the basement of Gates on Tuesdays from 5:30pm to 6:30pm.

+**In-Class Demos**

+In-class demo code can be found [here](https://github.com/Cornell-PoBE/demos).
+We encourage you all to try out these examples on your local machine.

 **Announcements**

 **Lecture 1**